Loki season 1: Cast and characters

 The Asgardian god of mischief and Thor's adopted brother, based on the Norse mythological deity of the same name.
 This is an alternate, "time variant" version of Loki who created a new timeline in Avengers: Endgame (2019) beginning in 2012.
 Because of this, he has not gone through the events of Thor: The Dark World (2013) or Thor: Ragnarok (2017), which reformed the previously villainous character before his death in Avengers: Infinity War (2018).
-Hiddleston expressed interest in returning to the role in order to explore Loki's powers, particularly his shapeshifting, which plays into the series' exploration of identity.
+Hiddleston expressed interest in returning to the role to explore Loki's powers, particularly his shapeshifting, which plays into the series' exploration of identity.
 Loki's sex in the series is denoted by the Time Variance Authority as "fluid", referencing the character's genderfluidity in Marvel Comics that had previously been speculated on for the MCU given his shapeshifting ability.
 Waldron said he was aware of how many people identify with Loki's genderfluidity and were "eager for that representation".
 The season also reveals Loki as bisexual, becoming the first major queer character in the MCU, and also explores more of Loki's magical abilities, such as his telekinesis and energy blasts.